-When I returned to Canada, I embarked on formal training programs of yoga where I lived at the Sivananda ashrams in Canada and the United States.
-I made my first trip to India in 1999.
-For me, studying and teaching are intrinsically linked.
-To deepen my teaching, I returned to university as an adult student; obtaining a Masters degree of education.
-My thesis dissertation was on Yoga for children in the Indian school system.
-I sat on the floor, ate with my hands and listened to the dreams and concerns of many Indian families in Mysore.
-My ethnographic research work has been used as a resource for post-graduate students and educators.
-As a guest speaker, I presented my findings at the University of Toronto, York University, McGill and the International Association of Yoga Therapist’s conference (IYAT) in Los Angeles.
+When I returned to Canada, I embarked on certified training programs at the Sivananda ashrams.
+I still consider Sivananda my first teacher and made my way to India to learn more.
+For me, learning and teaching are intrinsically linked.
+As an adult student, I returned to university; obtaining a Masters of Education while also working as a teacher in the Toronto school private sector.
+My thesis dissertation was on Yoga for children in India.
+During my research, I sat on the floor, ate with my hands and worked closely with many Indian families.
+As a guest speaker, I have lectured at York University, the University of Toronto and McGill, as well as at the International Association of Yoga Therapists Conference (IYAT) in Los Angeles.

-True to life the path is never a straight one.
-It diverges with an inherent end to everything.
-Knowing how to let go is a great lesson both of life and yoga.
-I eventually moved away from my former teachers and including Ashtanga yoga.
-Fast forward many years later after an initial miscarriage at 10 weeks in 2011 and to the birth of my son in 2013, my practice changed again.
-I gravitated toward studying under Yogacharya Vinay Kumar; the founder and teacher of Prana Vashya.
+True to life, however, the path is not straight and things are impermanent.
+I eventually left my former teacher and including Ashtanga Yoga.
+Fast forward a few years later and after a miscarriage at 10 weeks in 2011 and giving birth in 2013, my practice again changed.
+I began studying under Yogacharya Vinay Kumar; the founder and teacher of Prana Vashya.

-No longer were my previous teachers or the practices I developed suitable or sustainable.
-As well, I stepped back to seek deeper and formal studies of meditation.
-After a chance meeting with Swami Veda Bharati in 2009, I underwent silent retreats at his ashram in Rishikesh and obtained initiation with a personal mantra (chant).
-When Swamiji passed away in 2015, I sought teachers like Dipa, the only living daughter of the late Dipa Ma, in Kolkatta.
-I also finally meet with Shri BNS Iyengar in Mysore.
-I had first heard about him when I began studying in Mysore.
-He was known as a great philosopher of yoga and it was said, “If you want to meet God,” then go to Guruji.
-He is my teacher now and from whom I have received the direct teachings of pranayama under his guiding light.
+Looking back, the teacher I had and the practice were no longer sustainable.
+I had to step back to move forward and sought out formal studies of meditation.
+After a chance meeting with Swami Veda Bharati in 2009, I underwent silent retreats at the Sadhaka Grama Dyhana ashram in Rishikesh and received initiation with a personal mantra.
+My self-seeking also lead me to teachers such as Dipa in Kolkata (the daughter of the late Dipa Ma) and to meeting Shri BNS Iyengar in Mysore.
+I had heard about Guruji when I first began studying in Mysore.
+He was understood as being a true, great philosopher and it was said, “If you want to meet God,” then go to Guruji.
+I have since received the direct teachings of pranayama and philosophy under his guiding light.